 2.7.
 Many of the cookies we use are session cookies.
-For example, they help us to ensure the security of your session, and can also keep you signed in to your FWF account while you move between pages.
+For example, they help us to ensure the security of your session, and can also keep you signed in to your Tully account while you move between pages.

 3. The types of Cookies we use